 In conclusion, it cannot be said that one or the other course of study is the better option.
 Rather, every prospective student should make the decision dependent on his/her own personality as well as on one's career and future expectations.

 In comparison to universities, universities of applied sciences do charge tuition fees.
-The fee amounts to 363 euros per semester, plus the statutory student union fee (approximately 20 euros).
+The fee is EUR 363 per semester, plus the statutory student union fee (approximately EUR 21 per semester).

 In general, studies at the Salzburg University of Applied Sciences always start in the winter semester.
 The admission procedures for all degree programmes are only carried out once a year (with the exception of those degree programmes that do not start annually).
 This means that a start in the summer semester is usually not possible.